kythyria/rp-digimon-rainwings/geography.md

 There are even some weird occurrences when, in the middle of the desert, one can find things like fridges or other electro domestics lying around with seemingly no way of ever reaching that place, and definitely not being powered up by anything, yet functioning as if they were.

 So salvation might come to the straggler, in the form of a cold one-or several ones, well, as long as it is not something that’s been deliberately put there.
 It is said that there’s an underground channel, a collection of tunnels dug by digimon that usually lead to either someplace where there’s food or even to civilization.
 Be careful, however, as these digimon do not seek those places to do trade exactly, and you might end up having to fend off against giant beasts that lurk in these dark tunnels.

+## Wild Sky
+It's nearly impossible to tell, but actually most of the Sky *is* wild, it's just not very populated.
+Much of the hazard is thunderstorms and incredible turbulence... and then you get to truly wild installations.

+These might be islands which themselves are wildlands, or they might be more purposefully constructed.
+That the latter sort sometimes turns up out of nowhere, relatively close to the ground, is a constant source of work for adventurers, for they might be tame... or might not be.